ctsrc/todo/README.md

 An offline-capable PWA that ChatGPT made for me.
 Some small tweaks and additions were later added by me.

+As the name implies, it's a TODO list web app.
+Of course a million of those exist already, but I wanted a super basic one that doesn't require any build step and that can work as an offline-capable PWA.
+So here it is.
+Thanks, ChatGPT! :)

 https://ctsrc.github.io/todo/

 ## Favicon